Country and People an Exhibition of Contemporary Works by Monica Bridge

-I am passionate about sharing my culture and increasing awareness about Aboriginal culture, history and perspectives through creative practice.
-And have conducted several arts and culture workshops in preschools, primary schools, high schools and with community groups, with this focus.
+Monica is passionate about sharing her culture and increasing awareness about Aboriginal culture, history, and perspectives.
+Through creative practice she has connected people to culture though workshops in preschools, primary schools, high schools and with community groups.

 This painting tells the painful story of Australia’s past and the effects it has had on the present.
 Before invasion, Aboriginal people had a strong connection to country, strong kinship systems, strong identity and were strong in language.
 Aboriginal people cared for the land, waterways, and animals.

 They had lore, ceremony, ways of being and belonging.
 Stories were shared and passed down through generations, through dance, art and oral story telling.

 Then everything changed.
 Aboriginal people were slaughtered, raped, enslaved, removed from their land and children were taken from their families.
 Aboriginal people were made powerless.
 They were not allowed to speak their language, share their stories, and practice ceremony.
 They were not allowed to have a voice.

 There are many people from the stolen generation still trying to find their families.
 Many languages, stories and ceremonial practices have been lost.
 Aboriginal people are still trying to heal and recover from the things that have happened in the past.
 This will take time, understanding and working together.